Mini-Lab:

 Consider modifying the cafeteria lunch example to simulate a student

-who eats dessert everyday, randomly choosing from four different
+who eats dessert everyday, randomly choosing between a cookie or an

 student.takeCoffee();